MAY '26BLOG / TUTORIALS6 MIN READ

 Two reasons, both structural.

 Second, the surfaces are different shapes.
-An email is a stack of static HTML inside an inbox.
-A blog post is a public URL with comments, SEO metadata, and a permanent canonical address.
-The same words sit differently in each container.
-Most products treat that difference as a reason to keep them separate.
-It is not.
+An email is a fixed page of HTML inside an inbox.
+A blog post is a public URL with comments, search-engine tags, and a permanent address.
+The same words sit differently in each one.
+Most products treat that difference as a reason to keep the two apart.
+It isn't.

 A modern publishing setup treats the inbox and the blog as two outputs of the same input.
 You write once.
-The system handles the rendering for each surface, the image hosting, the unsubscribe link on one side, the canonical tag on the other.
-You stop being the integration layer between two products.
+The system handles the layout for each surface, the image hosting, the unsubscribe link on one side, the SEO tag on the other.
+You stop being the glue between two products.

 The three ways people publish to both today

-If you search for how to do this, you will land on three approaches.
+If you search for how to do this, you'll land on three approaches.
 Each one is being recommended right now in some blog post or forum thread.
-They are not equally good.
+They're not equally good.

 1. The copy-paste workflow

 Write the post in your email app.
 Send it.
-Open your blog CMS.
+Open your blog tool.
 Paste the post in.
 Fix the broken formatting.
-Reupload the images that did not survive the copy.
+Re-upload the images that didn't survive the copy.
 Add back the headings that lost their styling.
 Publish.

 This is what almost everyone does in year one.
-It costs about an hour per send, and the two versions quietly drift.
-You realize three months in that you have been maintaining two slightly different archives of the same writing.
+It costs about an hour per send.
+And the two versions quietly drift apart.
+Three months in, you realize you've been keeping two slightly different archives of the same writing.

-The math is bad even before you count the cognitive cost.
-Forty editions a year, an hour each, is a working week of reformatting that produces nothing new.
-It is the tax on a five-tool stack.
+The math is bad even before you count the mental cost.
+Forty editions a year, an hour each, adds up to a working week of reformatting that produces nothing new.
+It's the tax on a five-tool setup.

 2. The RSS or Zapier bridge

 The second pattern is to wire two products together.
-The blog publishes a post; an RSS-to-email service picks it up and sends an automated digest.
-Or the reverse: the email goes out, and a Zapier flow drops a copy in the blog CMS.
+The blog publishes a post.
+An RSS-to-email service picks it up and sends an automated digest.
+Or the other way around: the email goes out, and a Zapier connection drops a copy into the blog tool.

-It works, until it does not.
+It works, until it doesn't.
 The bridges are brittle.
 Images break when the format changes.
 Custom fonts get stripped.
 Embedded videos turn into bare URLs.
-Tags do not carry.
-The version a reader sees on the blog is a flattened cousin of the one in the inbox, and the analytics on each side know nothing about the other.
+Tags don't carry.
+The version a reader sees on the blog is a flattened cousin of the one in the inbox.
+The stats on each side know nothing about the other.

 Long-running RSS-to-email setups on WordPress and Mailchimp share the same complaint year after year.
-The bridge is infrastructure that needs maintenance forever, and nobody on the team owns it.
+The bridge is wiring that needs constant maintenance, and nobody on the team owns it.

 3. The publishing OS workflow

 The third pattern is to use a product that was built to do both.
-One editor, two surfaces, one publish action.
+One editor.
+Two surfaces.
+One publish button.
 You write the post once.
-When you hit publish, the same post is rendered for the inbox and for the blog at its canonical URL in the same moment.
+When you hit publish, the same post lands in the inbox and on the blog at its public URL, in the same moment.

-This is not just less work.
-It is a different architecture.
+This isn't just less work.
+It's a different setup underneath.
 The two surfaces share a draft, share typography, share images, share the subscriber data.
-Stats unify.
-Links stay live.
-The reader who reads the email and the reader who finds the blog post a month later are seeing the same artifact at two points in time.
+The stats merge.
+The links stay live.
+The reader who opens the email and the reader who finds the blog post a month later are seeing the same thing at two points in time.

 We have a longer piece on the category if you want it: what is a publishing OS.